bshao001/TF-Model-Deploy-Tutorial/README.md

     print(reader.get_tensor(key))
 ```

-A completed working script is included in this repository.
+A complete working script is included in this repository (inspect_checkpoint.py).

 <a name="freeezeModel"></a>
 ### Freeze a Model before Serving it
 Sometimes, a trained model (file) can be very big, and ranging from half to several GB is a common case.
 At inference
 time, you don't have to deal with the big file if you choose to freeze the model.
 This process can normally decrease
-the model file to 20% to 30% of its original size, making the inference considerably faster.
+the model file to 25% to 35% of its original size, making the inference considerably faster.

 Here are the 3 steps to achieve this: